This is Allens

 Keerthi Ravi

-Keerthi is a Senior Associate specialising in regulatory investigations and complex commercial disputes relating to the financial services sector.
+Keerthi is a former Senior Associate specialising in regulatory investigations and complex commercial disputes relating to the financial services sector.

 Keerthi-Ravi-profile.jpg